Training and Curricula

 For further information on the 2021 Anaesthetic curriculum click here.

 The Faculty has produced guidance for pain training in the 2021 curriculum which can be viewed here.

 Click below to find more information on each of the different stages of pain training.

 This is a compulsory area of training during the early stages of the Anaesthetic CCT.
 The aims are to ensure trainees are competent in the assessment and effective management and of acute post-operative and acute non post-operative pain.
 They should also have the necessary knowledge to provide a basic understanding of the management of chronic pain in adults.

-Please click here for the Intermediate Training in Pain Medicine leaflet.
+Please click here for the Stage 2 Training in Pain Medicine leaflet.